Absorption effects in the expanding Universe: spectral transmittance functions of the intergalactic medium for distant sources: Spectral flux from halos of Cosmic Dawn and Reionization epochs

-These relations show, that in the standard $\Lambda$CDM model the halos with $M_{\rm h}\sim10^9-10^{10}M_{\odot}$ at redshifts 5-15 have temperatures in the range $(2-7)\cdot10^5$ K and radius in the range $(2-17)$ kpc.
+These relations indicate that, within the standard $\Lambda$CDM model, halos with masses $M_{\rm h}\sim10^9$--$10^{10}\,M_\odot$ at redshifts $z=5-15$ have virial temperatures in the range $(2-7)\cdot10^5$~K and radii of $2-12$~kpc.
 Kageura et al. (2025) assume that massive halos are the primary sources of reionization.

-To analyse the influence of the absorption systems considered above on the continuous spectrum of distant sources of radiation, we assume that halos at different redshifts have the same temperature, and set it equal to $2.5\cdot10^5$ K. For simplicity, we set $z_{vir}=z_{\rm s}$.
+To isolate the effect of intergalactic absorption on the emergent spectra, we assume that halos at different redshifts share the same characteristic temperature, $T=2.5\cdot10^5$~K, and for simplicity set $z_{\rm vir}=z_{\rm s}$.

-Let's estimate the spectral flux from halo of such mass at different redshifts assuming that it is homogeneous, optically thin and continuum spectrum is caused by free-free and free-bound transitions.
-Recent refinements of the classical free-free emission formalism have been developed using high-precision quantum mechanical calculations and modern numerical fits \cite{Hoof2014,Chluba2020,Pradler2021}.
-These studies provide updated Gaunt factors and radiative coefficients over a wide parameter range, which enables a more accurate modelling of early-Universe plasma conditions.
-Our approach follows the same physical principles but applies them to a different cosmological regime, emphasizing the analytic transparency of the resulting expressions.
-The angle-integrated emissivity of plasma in the rest frame of source according to \cite{Lang1974,Rybicki1979,Spitzer1979,Draine2011} is as follows
+We assume that the continuum emission is dominated by free–free and free–bound processes.
+Recent refinements of the classical free–free emission formalism based on high-precision quantum mechanical calculations provide updated Gaunt factors and radiative coefficients over a wide range of plasma conditions \citep{Hoof2014,Chluba2020,Pradler2021}.
+Our approach follows the same physical principles but applies them to a different cosmological regime, emphasizing analytic transparency.